Emergency evacuee guidance during COVID-19

 COVID-19 poses challenges with the delivery of supports.
 They may be delivered through alternative means to protect responders, essential service workers and evacuees.

-Your local or First Nations government is responsible for planning for and responding to emergency events within their jurisdiction.
+Your Indigenous or local government is responsible for emergency event response within their jurisdiction.
 This includes coordinating the provision of food, clothing, shelter, transportation and incidentals for evacuees.

 On this page: